Serverless Architecture: A Beginner's Guide

 Edge AI and Serverless

 The combination of edge computing and serverless architecture will boost Edge AI applications.
-By running AI models on edge devices in a serverless manner, it's possible to achieve lower latency, reduce data transfer costs, and process data closer to the source.
+By running AI models on edge devices in a serverless manner, lower latency, reduced data transfer costs, and data processing closer to the source can be achieved.

 Increased Focus on AI Security in Serverless Environments